Cura annonae: Supply

 The economies of some provinces were almost entirely dependent on grain exports, paying tribute or taxes in kind, rather than coin.
 Rome had a particular interest in the social and political stability of such provinces, and their protection.
 By the late 200s BC, grain was being shipped to the city of Rome from the provinces of Sicily and Sardinia.
 In the second century BC, Gaius Gracchus settled 6,000 colonists to exploit the fertile lands of newly conquered Carthage, giving each about 25 ha to grow grain.
 Carthage thus became a major contributor to the annona.

-In the first century BC, the three major sources of Roman wheat were Sardinia, Sicily, and the north African region, centered on the ancient city of Carthage, in present day Tunisia.
+In the first century BC, the three major sources of Roman wheat were Sardinia, Sicily, and the north African region, centered on the ancient city of Carthage, in present-day Tunisia.
 Sailing time one-way from Sicily to Rome's port of Ostia Antica was about four days.
 From Carthage sailing time was about nine days.
-With the incorporation of Egypt into the Roman Empire and the direct rule of the emperor Augustus (27 BC – AD 14), Egypt became Rome's main source of grain.
+With the incorporation of Egypt into the Roman Empire and the direct rule of the Emperor Augustus (27 BC – 14 AD), Egypt became Rome's main source of grain.
 By the 70s, the historian Josephus was claiming that Africa fed Rome for eight months of the year and Egypt only four.
 Although that statement may ignore grain from Sicily, and overestimate the importance of Africa, there is little doubt among historians that Africa and Egypt were the most important sources of grain for Rome.

 Bread was by far the most important single commodity in the Roman diet.
 Rickman estimates that Rome needed 40 million modii (272,000 tonnes) of grain per year to feed its population.
 Erdkamp estimates a minimum annual requirement of 150,000 tonnes, assuming an annual consumption of 200 kg per capita by a total population estimated at 750,000 to 1,000,000.
 Mattingly and Aldrete estimate the imported grain at 237,000 tonnes for 1,000,000 inhabitants, providing 2,326 calories daily per person from grain alone.